nusenu/tor-relay-operator-ids-trust-information/README.md

 * Adversaries can add tor relays at significant scale and proof [[4]](https://nusenu.github.io/ContactInfo-Information-Sharing-Specification/#proof) their relationship to a domain under their control.
-* They can NOT get a valid TLS certificate for another relay operator's domain.
+* They can NOT modify another relay operator's torrc options.
-* They can NOT manipulate proof files [[5]](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md#well-knowntor-relayrsa-fingerprinttxt) by other operators.
+* They can NOT manipulate another relay operator's proof file [[5]](https://gitlab.torproject.org/tpo/core/torspec/-/blob/main/proposals/326-tor-relay-well-known-uri-rfc8615.md#well-knowntor-relayrsa-fingerprinttxt) by other operators.
 * They can NOT create valid DNSSEC-signed DNS records at a domain not under their control.
-* They CAN manipulate text files on a trust anchor's webserver.

 ### Trust Information Consumer Goals

-Trust information consumer - tor directory authorities could be an example consumer - want to learn about trusted AROIs, discover trust paths between AROIs and detect manipulated trust information (`trusted-aroi.txt` content).
+Trust information consumer - tor directory authorities could be an example consumer - want to learn about trusted AROIs, discover trust paths between AROIs and detect manipulated trust information.

 ## Roles

-### Trust Anchor (TA)

-A trust anchor is the initial starting point which is used to find trusted AROIs.
-TAs publish trusted AROIs as simple text files via HTTPS under a well-known URI.
-TAs can be relay operators but that is not a requirement.
-TAs are identified by a DNSSEC signed DNS domain.
+### Tor Directory Authorities (DA)

+DAs publish trusted AROIs in the tor consensus.
-By publishing an AROI a TA asserts that they trust the operator - identified by their AROI - to run tor relays without malicious intent.
+By publishing an AROI a DA asserts that they trust the operator - identified by their AROI - to run tor relays without malicious intent.

 Trust is binary.
 There is no notion of "some" trust.
-Consumers of trust information can use one or more trust anchors to find trusted relay operators (identified by their AROI).
+Consumers of trust information can use the consensus to find trust paths between relay operators (identified by their AROI).

-Trust anchors publish trusted AROIs via a well-known URL for trust information consumers.
-Trust anchors must be able to serve a text file via HTTPS from the DNSSEC-enabled domain that trust information consumers have configured.
-Additionally TAs must publish integrity information (a hash of the text file) in DNSSEC-signed TXT records.
-More details follow in the section "Publishing Trusted AROIs".
-This allows the TA to publish trust information via semi-trusted systems (i.e. CDNs) without giving them the power to modify trust information.

 ### Relay Operators